jehopark/FoDS_HS/Week2_lecture_slides.md

 library(tidyverse)
 ```

-Try `?flights` to find out the details of the dataset.
+We will be using `flights` data frame for our study.
+Try `?flights` to find out the details of the data set.

 In the next sections, we will learn data manipulation functions from `dplyr` package.